Manurewa baby death: Man charged in relation to Poseidyn Hemopo-Pickering's death

 Advertisement

-The investigation is ongoing and further charges are pending, Detective Senior Sergeant Kevin Tiernan said.
+The investigation was ongoing and further charges were pending, Detective Senior Sergeant Kevin Tiernan said.